 Dynatrace end-to-end visibility, as well as proven code-level analysis from cloud to the mainframe, gives enterprises a huge competitive advantage–they can significantly eliminate inefficiencies and innovate at a faster rate.

-IBM Z systems power billions of transactions each day and are used by most Fortune 500 companies.
-Over the years however, classic mainframe environments have been transformed, with their services frequently linked to distributed systems or an enterprise cloud.
+IBM Z power billions of transactions each day and are used by most Fortune 500 companies.
+Over the years however, classic mainframe environments have been transformed, with their services frequently linked to distributed systems or a cloud.
 For many organizations, these back-end technology layers reveal blind spots in their current approach to monitoring.
 Spotty monitoring coverage makes it hard to identify, analyze, and resolve performance problems, which can endanger key business transactions and impact users.
 A lack of visibility can also result in runaway MSU usage costs that can reach into the hundreds of thousands of dollars when inefficiencies and errors that go unseen.

 Unlike other solutions that attempt to connect disparate tools to stitch together a business transaction, the Dynatrace software intelligence platform provides end-to-end transaction visibility by automatically discovering and mapping each transaction with our AI-powered solution.
 This real-time visibility, as well as proven code-level analysis from cloud to the mainframe, gives enterprises a huge competitive advantage—they can eliminate inefficiencies and consequently, innovate at a faster rate.